The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 DAY 12 – TRAVEL TO CHIANG MAI

-On Day 12 of your two-week trip to Thailand, it’s time to say goodbye to the Thai beaches to travel north to the city of Chiang Mai.
-Unfortunately, you will need most of the day to make the trip between the two places.
+On Day 12 of your two-week trip to Thailand, it’s time to say goodbye to the Thai beaches and travel north to the city of Chiang Mai.
+Unfortunately, you will need most of the day to make the trip.
 From Klong Khong Beach, take the minivan and ferry service to the Krabi Airport (or book an expensive, but convenient, private transfer), then fly from Krabi to Chiang Mai.

 Once in Chiang Mai, take a flat-rate taxi or pre-arranged transfer to your Chiang Mai hotel (recommended: Chada Mantra Boutique Hotel).
-Drop off your luggage and set off to visit one of the Chiang Mai Night Markets (Saturday Market, Sunday Market or daily Night Bazaar).
+Drop off your luggage and set off to visit one of the best Chiang Mai Night Markets.

-After perusing the goods (and maybe picking up a few handmade souvenirs), head to the Chang Phueak Food Night Market near the north gate of the Old Town.
-Find the famous Cowboy Hat Lady stall and indulge in a rich meal of stewed Pork Leg Rice with egg (map).
+After perusing the goods (and maybe picking up a few handmade souvenirs from Thailand), head to the Chang Phueak Food Night Market near the north gate of the Chiang Mai Old Town.
+Find the famous Cowboy Hat Lady stall and indulge in a rich meal of stewed Pork Leg Rice with egg!
+(Map)

 DAY 13 – ESSENTIAL CHIANG MAI SIGHTSEEING

-Start Day 13 of your Thailand 2-Week Itinerary touring the ancient and opulent temples of Chiang Mai (but get moving early, before it gets too hot!).
+Start Day 13 of your Thailand 2-Week Itinerary touring the ancient and opulent temples of Chiang Mai (but get moving early, before it gets too hot).
 Use our Chiang Mai Temples Guide and follow our walking route – or hire a local Chiang Mai, Thailand tour guide to lead the way.
-For lunch, feast on a signature Northern Thailand dish – Khao Soi – from our favorite local vendor, Khao Soi Khun Yai (map).
+For lunch, feast on a signature Northern Thailand dish – Khao Soi – from our favorite local vendor, Khao Soi Khun Yai.

 DAY 14 – CHIANG MAI DAY TOUR

-Top Tip: Choosing a good (and ethical!) tour company isn’t always easy.
-We recommend booking trips through websites, like Viator or Get Your Guide, where you can clearly see what is included and read invaluable client reviews.
+Top Tips: Choosing an ethical Thai Elephant tour company isn’t easy.
+We recommend booking through Viator or Get Your Guide, where you can clearly see what is included and read other traveler’s reviews.
 We booked a tour through an agency that – in hindsight – we wished we hadn’t.
-Read more about our day trip from Chiang Mai (and which tour we would have booked instead!) in our Chiang Mai Trekking Trip blog post.
+Read more about our day trip from Chiang Mai (and which tour we would have booked instead) in our Chiang Mai Trekking Trip review.

-Alternatively, if your visit to Thailand is part of a longer Southeast Asia trip and you are continuing on from Thailand to Laos, we recommend altering your trip slightly.
-On Day 14 of your Thailand Itinerary, use a private sightseeing transfer from Chiang Mai to Chiang Rai.
-For what to do in Chiang Rai, read our blog post: Things To Do in Chiang Rai.
-From Chiang Rai, you can embark on an incredible 2-day trip on a classic Mekong Slow Boat to Luang Prabang
+If your visit to Thailand is part of a longer Southeast Asia trip and you are continuing on from Thailand to Laos, we recommend slightly altering the end of our Thailand Itinerary.
+On Day 14, book a private sightseeing transfer from Chiang Mai to Chiang Rai.
+For what to do there, read our complete article: Things To Do in Chiang Rai.
+From Chiang Rai, you can then embark on an incredible 2-day trip on a classic Mekong Slow Boat to Luang Prabang

-For more specific details about visiting Chiang Mai, check out our Chiang Mai Itinerary!
+For additional details about visiting Chiang Mai in 3 Days, check out our Chiang Mai Itinerary!

 Chiang Mai Itinerary: The Best Way To Spend 3 Days in Chiang Mai, Thailand by JetSettingFools.com